Macross-Software/core/ClassLibraries/Macross.Logging.Abstractions/README.md

 ## Log Message Flattening

 The .NET Core logging framework is pretty wide-open.
 Developers can add whatever they want to scopes and log whatever they want as states.
 The framework really leaves it up to [ILoggerProvider](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.iloggerprovider) authors to sort it out, providing little guidance.
-Log message flattening in `Macross.Logging.Abstractions` follows thses rules:
+Log message flattening in `Macross.Logging.Abstractions` (via `LoggerJsonMessage.FromLoggerData`) follows thses rules:

 1. When `state` is `IEnumerable<KeyValuePair<string, object>>` treat data as top-level properties on the JSON and call the formatter to build the content.